sdat2/PotentialHeight/adforce/README.md

 # ADFORCE

-Force ADCIRC with an idealized azimuthally symetric straight-track tropical cyclone using netcdf (NWS=13, ADCIRC>=55.02).
+Force ADCIRC with an idealized azimuthally symmetric straight-track tropical cyclone using netcdf (NWS=13, ADCIRC>=55.02).

 At the moment it takes the time and space coordinates from an existing netcdf in `fort22.py` to create the forcing file.